Featured image of The Ultimate 3D Printing Filament for Anything You Leave Outdoors is ASA Source: AzureFilm

 Image of: <span class="link" data-action="modal-open" data-modal-ajax="/en/product-overlay/338456/limit/0/">Sunlu</span>

 Sunlu, a reputable name in the filament world, also offers a high-strength ASA capable of withstanding outdoor elements and wear and tear.
 Don’t be fooled by its relatively low price.
-Sunlu claims a dimensional accuracy of ±0.02 mm and smooth printing experience.
+Sunlu claims a dimensional accuracy of ±0.02 mm and a smooth printing experience.

 With a rating of 4.3 stars at Amazon, customers seem to be experiencing positive results.
 However, some users mentioned that the ASA had a hard time sticking to the build surface and between layers.
 Using an enclosure will improve print quality and save your nose from the unpleasant odor.